kersorianek/mon-portfolio/_posts/2022-10-10-Agile-Scrum-in-a- Nutshell.md

 Hi, This is **Rafayet Hossain**

-A seasoned Business System Analyst (BSA), Project Manager, and SQA Engineer.
-He acts as a change agent to enable digital changes in your organization.
+A Seasoned Business Systems Analyst, Project Manager, and SQA Engineer with experience in driving digital changes within organizations.
+I specialize in understanding business needs and developing software solutions to improve processes and drive growth.
+I am skilled in managing projects, analyzing data, and ensuring quality in the final product.
+I am passionate about using my expertise to help organizations reach their goals and succeed.
+Let's work together to improve your business and drive success.
+Contact me for any inquiries or projects.